heimlich1024/OD_CopyPasteExternal/README.md

 # OD_CopyPasteExternal
-Easily copying and pasting of geometry between 3D Applications              [Quick Download](https://github.com/heimlich1024/OD_CopyPasteExternal/archive/master.zip)
+Easily copying and pasting of geometry and common atributes across 3D Applications, perfect for quick iterations between them, without concerns about file management.
+[Quick Download](https://github.com/heimlich1024/OD_CopyPasteExternal/archive/master.zip)

 # Why ?

 Because quite frankly nothing thats this easy exists.
 And if you are like me working in environments using multiple applications, this becomes extremely beneficial.
-I opensourced it, in the hope, that there are other people willing to contributes, in applications that I have either a) not touched, or b) have not as much experience in to make this even better than it already is.
+I opensourced it, in the hope, that there are other people willing to contribute, in applications that I have either a) not touched, or b) have not as much experience in to make this even better than it already is.
 So if you are willing to contribute, please get in touch with me.

 Currently, it uses an always existing temporary directory to store the intermediate custom file on the local machine,